emacsmirror/salesforce-utils/README.md

 fifteen-character Salesforce object ID to an eighteen-character object-ID-with-checksum.

-This project is not associated with Salesforce in any way.
+This project is not associated with Salesforce (the company) in any way.

 # MOTIVATION